 - 86. The creation of a Restriction-on-Use under the Conveyancing Act, prior to occupation, the issue of the Occupation Certificate or the issue of a subdivision certificate, restricting the occupation of the premises to: - a.
 People aged 55 years or over, or people with a disability as defined by the provisions of State Environmental Planning Policy No 5 (as amended December 2000). - b.
 People who live with such people as defined in (a) above. - d.
 Staff employed to assist in the administration of and provision of services to housing provided in this development. - 87.
 Construction of the infrastructure works in the public road (pedestrian refuge and associated works) must be undertaken prior to occupation, issue of the Occupation and/ or Subdivision Certificate, and in accordance with the Council approved drawings.
 The works are to be to the satisfaction of Council's Development Engineer and must be supervised by the Applicant's designing engineer.
 This engineer is to provide certification upon completion that the works were constructed in accordance with the Council approved drawings.
 The works are also to be subject to inspection by Council as noted on the approved drawings.
 Any conditions attached to the approved drawings for these works must be met to the satisfaction of Council's Development Engineer.
-The completed works are to be approved by Council's Development Engineer.
-The completed works are to be approved by Council's Development Engineer.
-The completed works are to be approved by Council's Development Engineer. - 88.
+The completed works are to be approved by Council's Development Engineer prior to occupation, issue of the Occupation Certificate and/or Subdivision Certificate. - 88.
 Construction of the property stormwater drainage works, including retention measures, is to be supervised and upon completion certified by a suitably qualified and experienced hydraulic engineer or surveyor, prior to occupation, issue of the Occupation Certificate and/ or Subdivision Certificate, that: